nhattan/nhattan.github.io/_posts/2015-07-28-import-export-csv-with-ruby-part-2.markdown

 categories: rails csv
 ---

-So glad to see you again.
+Hey, so glad to see you again!

-This post is a little longer than the [Part 1](/rails/csv/2015/07/18/import-export-csv-with-ruby-part-1.html) but still very simple.
+This post is a little bit longer than the [Part 1](/rails/csv/2015/07/18/import-export-csv-with-ruby-part-1.html) but still very simple and it just takes you about 10 minutes.

 # Import